Suitors of Helen: Oath of Tyndareus

 Tyndareus was afraid to select a husband for his daughter, or send any of the suitors away, for fear of offending them and giving grounds for a quarrel.
 Odysseus was one of the suitors, but had brought no gifts because he believed he had little chance to win the contest.
 He thus promised to solve the problem, if Tyndareus in turn would support him in his courting of Penelope, the daughter of Icarius.
 Tyndareus readily agreed, and Odysseus proposed that, before the decision was made, all the suitors should swear a most solemn oath to defend the chosen husband against whoever should quarrel with him.
 After the suitors had sworn not to retaliate, Menelaus was chosen to be Helen's husband.
-As a sign of the importance of the pact, Tyndareus sacrificed a horse.